juo6442/opener/README.md

 ```
 opn [command ...] [keyword]
 ```
 You can use the following keys to move cursor when a list of files is printed.
-Not support arrow keys yet.
+Arrow keys are not supported.
 * Move up: k, h
 * Move down: j, l
 * Select: Return